usnistgov/OSCAL/docs/content/documentation/schema/catalog-layer/_index.md

 Additionally, catalogs may also define objectives and methods for assessing the controls (e.g., NIST SP 800-53A).
 Combining assessment objectives and methods with security controls is supported in OSCAL because some control catalog formats, such as COBIT 5, address assessment information directly.
 Others, like 800-53A, have it separately.

+## Layer Organization

-The OSCAL [catalog model](catalog/) defines structured, machine-readable XML, JSON, and YAML representations of the information contained within a control catalog.
+The OSCAL [catalog model](catalog/) provides a structured, machine-readable XML, JSON, and YAML representations of the information contained within a control catalog.
 It is important to note that the OSCAL catalog model is not a catalog document format.
 This means that the introductory prose included in many control catalogs is not present in the OSCAL catalog model.
 Instead, the OSCAL catalog formats provide a robust syntax for representing collections of controls, including control statements, assessment objectives, and other control details.
 This structured form of a control catalog allows control information to be easily imported, exported, indexed, and searched by applications.

-The OSCAL Catalog layer provides the OSCAL [catalog model](catalog/), which .
 The OSCAL catalog model is the sole model in the OSCAL catalog layer of the OSCAL [architecture](/learnmore/architecture/).

-The NIST SP 800-53 revision 4 and 5 control catalogs are provided as catalog model [examples](https://github.com/usnistgov/OSCAL/blob/master/content/nist.gov/SP800-53/) in the OSCAL GitHub repository.

-OSCAL is designed to take disparate control definitions from different sources and express them in a standardized way using the [catalog model](catalog/).
-This structured form of a control catalog allows control information to be easily searched, imported, and exported by applications.